agushansky/sentiment-analysis_text-reviews/README.md

 Theme parks are a hallmark of adventure-seekers and adrenaline-junkies alike.
 Millions of annual visitors from around the world flock to the newest bone-rattling roller coaster and revel at near-supersonic speeds.
 On the business side of things, owners and operators are constantly evaluating ways to improve the overall experience and earn their customers' hard-earned dollars.

 With the recent ascent of public-review websites like TripAdvisor, a treasure trove of new data has become available for analysts.
 Sentiment analysis serves as a powerful framework with which to analyze reviews.
 It helps decision-makers understand how customers *feel* about their experiences.
 Research has consistently shown that customer sentiment correlates with key business metrics, including retention and monetization.
-After all, it is that unmatched feeling -- that thrill -- that brings the masses back to their favorite theme parks year-after-year.
+After all, it is that unmatched feeling -- that thrill -- that brings people back to their favorite theme parks year-after-year.

 ### Dataset